07-07-2020 | By Moe Long

 LCD TV: Uses liquid crystals with some form of backlighting, either LED or CCFL

 While many newer TVs and monitors are marketed as LED TVs, it’s sort of the same as an LCD TV.
-Whereas LCD refers to a display type, LED points instead to the backlighting in liquid crystal display.
+Whereas LCD refers to a display type, LED points to the backlighting in liquid crystal display instead.
 As such, LED TV is a subset of LCD.
 Rather than CCFLs, LEDs are light-emitting diodes or semiconductor light sources which generate light when a current passes through.

-LED TVs boasts several different benefits.
-Physically, LED television tends to be slimmer than CCFL-based LCD panels.
-Viewing angles are generally better than on non-LED LCD monitors.
+LED TVs boast several different benefits.
+Physically, LED television tends to be slimmer than CCFL-based LCD panels, and viewing angles are generally better than on non-LED LCD monitors.
 So if you’re at an angle, the picture remains relatively clear nonetheless.
 LEDs are also extremely long-lasting as well as more energy-efficient.
 As such, you can expect a lengthy lifespan and low power draw.
 Chances are you’ll upgrade to a new telly, or an internal part will go out far before any LEDs cease functioning.

 LED TV: A type of LCD panel that uses LED backlighting behind liquid crystals